-Date of first publication/latest revision: June 2021
+Date of first publication/latest revision: March 2022

-Course Title MSc in Metal Additive Manufacturing

-Course code MSMAMFTC, MSMAMPTC, PDMAMFTC, PDMAMPTC, PCMAMFTC, PCMAMFTC

-Academic Year [2021-2022]

-Valid entry routes MSc, PgDip, PgCert t

-Additional exit routes

-Mode of delivery Full-time, Part-time

-Location(s) 1 of Study Cranfield University,

-School(s) School of Aerospace, Transport and Manufacturing

-Theme Manufacturing

-Centre Welding Engineering and Laser Processing

-Course Director Dr Supriyo Ganguly

-Awarding Body Cranfield University

-Is this an AP Contract course?
-2 [No]

-Is this course offered as a Cranfield Mastership? Νο

-Apprenticeship Standard the course is mapped to N.A

-Is the Degree apprenticeship integrated or non-integrated?
-N.A

-Is the Mastership offered as an open and/or closed course?
-N.A

-Teaching Institution Cranfield University

-Admissions body Cranfield University
+Course Title MSc in Metal Additive Manufacturing MSMAMFTC, MSMAMPTC, PDMAMFTC, PDMAMPTC, PCMAMFTC, Course code PCMAMPTC Academic Year 2022-2023 Valid entry routes MSc, PgDip, PgCert Additional exit routes Mode of delivery Full-time, Part-time Location(s)1 of Study Cranfield University, School(s) School of Aerospace, Transport and Manufacturing Theme Manufacturing Centre Welding Engineering and Laser Processing Course Director Dr Yongle Sun Cranfield University Awarding Body Is this an AP Contract No course?2 Is this course offered as a No Cranfield Mastership?
+Apprenticeship Standard the N.A course is mapped to Is the Degree apprenticeship N.A integrated or non-integrated?
+Is the Mastership offered as an open and/or closed N.A course?
+Teaching Institution Cranfield University Admissions body Cranfield University